 1. Assignment of Students:

 a.
 Duration of Assignment: Non-resident assignments are effective for one academic year only.
 Non-resident students must submit an application every academic year to request enrollment in Highline Public Schools (HPS).
-At the end of each academic year, all non-resident assignments are discontinued and students are withdrawn from their current school.
+At the end of each academic year, all non-residents are subject to withdrawal from their current school of enrollment.

 If a student moves out of the district during the academic year and becomes a non-resident their assignment is not automatically continued.
-Non-resident students that wish to be considered for continued enrollment must apply for non-resident enrollment as outlined in section 2.
-Non-resident students are subject to all non-resident admission criteria.
-Please refer to section 1.b for more information.
+Non-resident students that wish to be considered for continued enrollment must apply for non-resident enrollment.

 b.
 Admission Criteria